📱

 How much does screen replacement cost for a Nintendo Switch OLED?

-How long does screen replacement take?
+How long does screen replacement take and how hard is it?

 External Resources